leereilly/games/README.md

 * [Psiral](https://github.com/petarov/game-off-2013) - JavaScript/HTML5 game, GitHub Game Off 2 winner.
 [Play it now!](http://psiral.herokuapp.com/)
 * [Squirts](https://github.com/KrofDrakula/squirts) - Well-known indie game implemented in JavaScript.
 [Play it now!](http://is.gd/squirts)
 * [The Killer](https://github.com/JordanMagnuson/The-Killer) - Flash/ActionScript3-based "nongame".
 [Play it now!](http://www.gametrekking.com/the-games/cambodia/the-killer/play-now)
+* [Turkey Cooking Simulator](https://github.com/fernjager/game-off-2013) - You have been invited to craft the centerpiece of the American thanksgiving dinner, the turkey.
+Woo your girlfriend / boyfriend and be judged by your future in-laws!
+Apply your culinary expertise to impress your family.
+[Play it now!](http://fernjager.github.io/game-off-2013/index.html)

 -------